Ulisse Aldrovandi: Collections

-His vast collections in botany and zoology he willed to the Senate of Bologna; until 1742 the collections were conserved in the Palazzo Pubblico, then in the Palazzo Poggi, but were distributed among various libraries and institutions in the course of the nineteenth century.
-In 1907 a representative part were reunited at Palazzo Poggi, Bologna, where the 400th anniversary of his death was memorialized in a celebrative exhibition in 2005.
+His vast collections in botany and zoology he willed to the Senate of Bologna; until 1742, the collections were conserved in the Palazzo Pubblico, then in the Palazzo Poggi, but were distributed among various libraries and institutions in the course of the 19th century.
+In 1907, representative parts were reunited at Palazzo Poggi, Bologna, where the 400th anniversary of his death was memorialized in a celebrative exhibition in 2005.

 Neurofibromatosis

 He was the first to have extensively documented the disease neurofibromatosis, a type of skin tumour.
-Recently, however, it has been observed that in a work by Andrea Mantegna, this type of disease had been pictured 80 years earlier than in Androvandi's work.
+Recently, however, a work by Andrea Mantegna observed that this type of disease had been pictured 80 years earlier than in Androvandi's work.